 Luckily, getting Singapore miles is easier than almost any frequent flyer program.
 That’s because you can transfer points from Chase, Citi, American Express and Starwood Preferred Guest on a 1:1 basis.

 The American Express Platinum, with at least a 60,000 point welcome offer, is another strong option.
 If you’re eligible for its 100,000-point bonus, that’s four round-trip tickets from one just one card.
-Learn more about this card and other travel rewards cards here.
+Click Here to learn more about the American Express Platinum Card.

-Finally, you could open the Premier Rewards Gold Card from American Express.
+Finally, you could open the Gold Card from American Express.
 The 25,000 welcome bonus offer is enough to secure one round-trip flight to Hawaii via Singapore Airlines.
-Learn more about this card and other travel rewards cards here.
+Click Here to learn more about the new Amex Gold Card and other travel rewards cards.